 Our executive compensation program consists of the elements highlighted in the table below, each established to achieve the compensation objective specified below.
 We view each component of our executive compensation program as related but distinct, and we also intend to regularly reassess the total compensation of our Named Executive Officers to meet our overall compensation objectives.
-Not all components have been provided to all Named Executive Officers.
-In addition, we have determined the appropriate level for each compensation component derived in part, but not exclusively, on our understanding of the competitive market based on the experience of members of the Board of Directors and the Compensation Committee and consistent with our recruiting and retention goals, the length of service of our Named Executive Officers, our overall performance and other considerations we consider appropriate for setting compensation.
+We have determined the appropriate level for each compensation component derived in part, but not exclusively, on our understanding of the competitive market based on the experience of members of the Board of Directors and the Compensation Committee and consistent with our recruiting and retention goals, the length of service of our Named Executive Officers, our overall performance and other considerations we consider appropriate for setting compensation.